 We provided a topic-modeling perspective over social influence, by introducing novel topic-aware propagation models.
 We devised methods to learn model parameters from a log of past propagations.
-We experimentally found the proposed models more accurate in describing real-world influencedriven propagations than the state-of-the-art approaches: as a matter of fact, the two proposed models exhibit an average 28% (AIR) and 7% (TIC) improvement on AUC over the baseline IC approach.
+We experimentally found the proposed models more accurate in describing real-world influence-driven propagations than the state-of-the-art approaches: as a matter of fact, the two proposed models exhibit an average 28% (AIR) and 7% (TIC) improvement on AUC over the baseline IC approach.
 The tests show that the models provide accurate predictions of both activations and activation times, and they provide robust estimates of influence parameters.
+The latter can be used to explain the factors influencing a user's action in a social network, and ultimately to predict their behavior and preferences.
 Finally, we showed that by considering the characteristics of the item we can obtain larger spread in influence maximization.

 There are several ways to extend the main results of this paper.
 First of all, we plan to investigate ways to speed up the parameter estimation phase of the AIR model, as well better initialization.
 Also, from a modeling perspective, a full bayesian treatment of the topic models introduced here can help with model generalization and overfitting avoidance.